tsipkens/atems/README.md

 ### + GUI-based slider method: seg_slider

-The function `agg.seg_slider` is a largely manual technique.
+The function `agg.seg_slider(...)` is a largely manual technique.
 The function enacts a GUI-based method with a slider for adaptive, semi-automatic thresholding of the image (*adaptive* in that small sections of the image can be cropped and assigned individually-selected thresholds).
 This is done in several steps:

 1. The user is first prompted to **crop** around a single aggregate.
 This allows the user to zoom in on the image for the remaining steps.
 2. The user uses a lasso tool to draw around the aggregate.
 The excluded regions are used for **background subtraction** in cropped region of the image.